zotonic/zotonic/doc/manuals/modules/structure.rst

 In this case, the module code only consists of some metadata properties, there is no real code in there.
 This is fine for a lot of
-modules: since Zotonic already provides so much functions, often it is not needed to write custom code.
+modules: since Zotonic already provides so many functions, there is often little need to write custom code.

 The `mod_title` and `mod_description` properties describe your module in natural language: these properties will be visible on the admin